Can ZINC make your anti-wrinkle injectables treatments last?

 Vegetarians may need 50% more zinc in their diet to insure they get enough.

-For people who consume meat, darker skinned chicken and turkey legs and thighs, along with fish, tend to be highest in zinc, and zinc is found in a bound form in many plant foods.
+For people who consume meat, darker skinned chicken and turkey legs and thighs, along with fish, tend to be highest in zinc, and it is also found in a bound form in many plant foods.

-Discuss zinc supplementation or topical ointments containing zinc with your plastic surgeon.
-He will support you in whatever can be done nutritionally for your skin to make your anti-wrinkle treatments last longer.
+Discuss supplementation or topical ointments containing zinc with your plastic surgeon.
+He will support you in whatever can be done nutritionally for your skin to make your injectable treatments last longer.

 Give us a call today at our office and let’s schedule a visit.